JMSLab/Template/docs/production.md

   *  A list of all theoretical claims that are made in the text of the paper that are not supported by proofs in the paper, appendices, or claims.pdf.
       * For example, we may say, "It is easy to show that equations A, B, and C together imply equation D."
-      * You should not include claims that are completely obvious.
-We’re looking for things where if somebody came back and said, "I don’t believe this is true" we would need to go back and do at least a couple of lines of algebra to confirm that we’re right.
+      * You can omit claims that are obvious.
+We are interested in those where, if somebody challenged the claim, we would need to do at least a few minutes of work (e.g., a few lines of algebra) to confirm that the claim is right.

 ## Journal